guthridge-informatics/guthridge_informatics_wiki/docs/source/rclone.rst

 Rclone
 ======

-Rclone is program for retrieving and uploading data from a variety of services.
+Rclone is a program for retrieving and uploading data from a variety of services.
 It is most useful for interacting with object (``o3://``) and amazon or google bucket (``s3://`` or ``gs://``) storage.
 It is, however, capable of downloading/uploading from a wide variety of sources, including ``http``, ``ftp``, ``dropbox``.